Emerging Leaders Program

 Through team building, group interaction and organizational involvement, ELP students will learn how to practically apply leadership theories.
 Team building, group interaction and organizational involvement require effort.
 Throughout life, working with others in team situations will constantly be presented.
 Students will have an opportunity to practice these skills by developing and maintaining relationships, offering support, and developing trust with other people in the group.

-OMSA Counselors and a diverse group of volunteers such as University of Rochester alumni, faculty, staff and community leaders in the greater Rochester area are recruited to facilitate ELP workshops in order to produce exposure to a myriad of leaders and their numerous experiences.
+OMSA Counselors and a diverse group of volunteers such as University of Rochester alumni, faculty, staff and student leaders are recruited to facilitate ELP workshops and panels in order to produce exposure to a myriad of leaders and their numerous experiences.